Bike type guide

 Top providers for Custom motorcycle

 Ask an insurer what a custom motorcycle is worth and you have walked into the hard part of insuring one.
 A heavily modified bike has no clean book value to look up, so a standard actual-cash-value policy falls back on a generic figure that ignores thousands of dollars of fabrication and one-off parts.
-That makes coverage type the decision worth getting right, well ahead of the headline quote — what a custom build needs is an agreed-value or stated-value policy paired with a custom parts and equipment endorsement.
-Budget for it accordingly: a custom-bike owner should plan on $520 to $1,300 a year, above the all-bikes median, because a non-standard build is harder for any carrier to value and replace.
+That makes coverage type the decision worth getting right, well ahead of the headline quote.
+What a custom build needs is an agreed-value or stated-value policy paired with a custom parts and equipment endorsement.
+Budget for it accordingly: a custom-bike owner should plan on $520 to $1,300 a year, above the all-bikes median, because a non-standard build is harder for any insurer to value and replace.

 Why a custom motorcycle has specific insurance considerations